Saidiya Hartman: Work in archives

 Hartman has contributed insight into the forms and functions of the historical archive, providing both critiques of and methodological guides to approaching the archive in scholarly work.
 In both Scenes of Subjection and Lose Your Mother, Hartman accesses and critically interrogates the historical archive.
 In the case of the latter, much of this is done through the combined re-reading of historical narratives of slavery and through the connection of these narratives to the physical location of Ghana.
 Hartman centers much of her interrogation of slavery's archive on Elmina Castle and inserts her own voice as one way to counter the silences surrounding forgotten slaves.
 Hartman also recognizes that in her use of official records, she runs "the risk of reinforcing the authority of these documents even as [she tries] to use them for contrary purposes."

 Hartman introduces the concept of narrative restraint, "the refusal to fill in the gaps and provide closure," in her article "Venus in Two Acts".
-Unable to write about the girl named Venus on the slaver ship Recovery owing to her brief appearance in the archive, Hartman's attempts to resuscitate possible narratives for her ultimately lead to failure.
+Unable to write about the girl named Venus on the slaver ship Recovery, owing to her brief appearance in the archive, Hartman's attempts to resuscitate possible narratives for her ultimately lead to failure.
 Hartman ultimately restrains her desire to imaginatively recreate Venus's final days.

-The Promised Lands
+The Promised Land

 Hartman explains how Black people in the Diaspora, with no knowledge of their past, try to imagine a past promised land: "The heirs of slaves wanted a past of which they could be proud, so they conveniently forgot the distinctions between the rulers and the ruled and closed eyes to slavery in Africa.
 They pretended that their ancestors had once worn the king's vestments and assumed grand civilization of Asante as their own."
 This led to surprise when encountering Ghanaians who favored migrating to the U.S. to escape impoverishment.
 Hartman notes: "From where we each were standing, we did not see the same past, nor did we share a common vision of the Promised Land."